Charles Baudelaire: Early life

-Baudelaire was born in Paris, France, on 9 April 1821, and baptized two months later at Saint-Sulpice Roman Catholic Church.
-His father, Joseph-François Baudelaire (1759–1827), a senior civil servant and amateur artist, was 34 years older than Baudelaire's mother, Caroline (née Dufaÿs) (1794–1871).
+Baudelaire was born in Paris, France, on 9 April 1821, and baptized two months later at Saint-Sulpice Catholic church.
+His father, Joseph-François Baudelaire, was a senior civil servant and amateur artist, who at 60, was 34 years older than Baudelaire's 26-year-old mother, Caroline (née Dufaÿs); she was his second wife.

 Joseph-François died during Baudelaire's childhood, at rue Hautefeuille, Paris, on 10 February 1827.
 The following year, Caroline married Lieutenant Colonel Jacques Aupick, who later became a French ambassador to various noble courts.

 Baudelaire's biographers have often seen this as a crucial moment, considering that finding himself no longer the sole focus of his mother's affection left him with a trauma, which goes some way to explaining the excesses later apparent in his life.
 He stated in a letter to her that, "There was in my childhood a period of passionate love for you."
 Baudelaire regularly begged his mother for money throughout his career, often promising that a lucrative publishing contract or journalistic commission was just around the corner.

 Baudelaire was educated in Lyon, where he boarded.
-At 14, he was described by a classmate as "much more refined and distinguished than any of our fellow pupils...we are bound to one another...by shared tastes and sympathies, the precocious love of fine works of literature."
+At 14, he was described by a classmate as "much more refined and distinguished than any of our fellow pupils ... we are bound to one another ... by shared tastes and sympathies, the precocious love of fine works of literature."

 Baudelaire was erratic in his studies, at times diligent, at other times prone to "idleness".
 Later, he attended the Lycée Louis-le-Grand in Paris, studying law, a popular course for those not yet decided on any particular career.
 He began to frequent prostitutes and may have contracted gonorrhea and syphilis during this period.
 He also began to run up debts, mostly for clothes.

 Upon gaining his degree in 1839, he told his brother "I don't feel I have a vocation for anything."
 His stepfather had in mind a career in law or diplomacy, but instead Baudelaire decided to embark upon a literary career.
 His mother later recalled: "Oh, what grief!
-If Charles had let himself be guided by his stepfather, his career would have been very different...He would not have left a name in literature, it is true, but we should have been happier, all three of us."
+If Charles had let himself be guided by his stepfather, his career would have been very different ...
+He would not have left a name in literature, it is true, but we should have been happier, all three of us."